hmchen47/Programming/Misc/P4Love/01-Genomes.md

   + complications
     + some bacteria w/ fewer DnaA boxes
     + terminus of replication often not located directly opposite of _ori_
-    + the skew diagram often more complex than in the case of E. coli (see diagram)
+    + the skew diagram often more complex than in the case of E. coli (e.g. skew diagram of T. petrophila)
   + Moral?<br/>
     This division is not an appropriate view of how biology (or science in general) can and should operate in 21st Century.